StreamFlows within 2 to 3 hours of Metro Denver Fly Fishing

 Links directly to Colorado streamflows within 2 to 3 hours of the metro Denver area.

 Where there is a lake on a stream, streamflows into the lake and the flow below the lake are both given.
 Comparing the two flows will some idea of what water management in that area is doing.

 For example.
 Earlier in the year, stream flows on the Big Thompson above Lake Estes were in the 300 to 400 CFS range.
 Below the Lake, the flows were in the 125 range.
 From this information, I would assume Estes Park was refilling Lake Estes.
 If streamflows above were in the 600 CFS range and below in the 175 range, you may want to fish below the lake

-Colorado Division of Wildlife Fishing Condition Report — An extremely good report of conditions all over Colorado.
+Colorado Parks and Wildlife Fishing Condition Report — An extremely good report of conditions all over Colorado.
 Includes what is working for morning and afternoon fishing in many sites.
 Many sites also have an interactive map link for the area discussed.